Sergsxm/UIBundle/README.md

 ```

 So you can create your own templates and put them when calling the render methods of form object.

+You can also specify a template for the fields and the captcha through *template* configuration parameter.

 ### 2.6.
 Annotations